Best Bedding Material for Hot Sleepers: 7 Cool Fabric Picks

 How Often Wash Bedding

-Wondering how often you should wash bedding?
+Wondering how often wash bedding?
 This expert-backed guide explains how to keep your sheets, pillows, and comforters clean for a healthier sleep environment.
+For a deeper dive into full sleep hygiene, start with our mattress hygiene and cleaning guide.

 Key Takeaways